 - On Financial Discipline, Generational Poverty, and Marshmallows

 “Poor people are poor because they’re unlucky.”

-This statement is true.
+I think this statement is true.
 But it’s also incomplete.

 The second leading cause of bankruptcy is job loss, at 22%.
-I wonder how much of that 12% minority didn’t have insurance because they’d been laid off and couldn’t afford the massive cost of paying out-of-pocket.
+I wonder how much of that 12% minority didn’t have insurance because they’d been laid off and couldn’t afford the massive cost of paying out-of-pocket?

 It is true that there are certain things you can do to mitigate your health risks.
 Eat well, exercise regularly, be kind to your body.
 But each of these represents a tremendous task for someone living in poverty.

 “Poor people are poor because they make bad decisions.”